 Breathing and no fogging behaviour

-The patented breathing circulation system of the mask prevents its fogging thanks to the air circulation inside.
-Potentially contaminated air is breathed in from the user, drawing it in from only one inlet (the filter adaptor APA) through the filter body, and through a one-way only valve.
+The user breaths in potentially contaminated air, drawing it in from only one inlet through the filter body, and through a one-way only valve.
 The filter purifies the air according to its certified properties and characteristics.
-The safe, breathable air then moves onto the visor, pushed onto it from a deflector placed in the topside of the mask: this action prevents fogging.
-The air is then drawn through one-way valves in the orinasal pocket where the user breaths in.
-Once the user exhales, the two one-way valves in the specifically designed orinasal pocket, prevent the air’s return in the ocular part of the mask.
-Should there be a less than perfect seal between the cheekbones, nose and orinasal pocket contour, the air will not be able to be drawn back up due to the one-way valve placed on the filter adaptor (APA).
+The safe, breathable air then moves onto the visor, pushed onto it from a deflector placed in the topside of the mask.
+This action prevents fogging.
+The air then flows through one-way valves in the orinasal pocket where the user breaths in.
+Once the user exhales, the two one-way valves in the orinasal pocket, prevent the air’s return in the ocular part of the mask.
+The air will not be able to be drawn back up due to the one-way valve placed on the filter adaptor.
 The only way the air will be forced to go, is through the one-way valve of the chin, to the outside of the mask.